 - Breads / Sweets / Ice Cream / Dessert (this goes out the window when I travel to France, but I absolutely feel it on the flight home)

 - Gluten Free Breads / Sweets (to be clear, these are metabolically disastrous in the same ways as gluten-full breads would be.
 Avoid)

 - Sweet Veg with Hidden Starches (corn, bananas, sweet potatoes, sweet winter squash)

 Things That I Also Avoid For Other Reasons

-- Gluten (I’ve testing removing this on and off over the past 4 years and am clear that I generally do better without it.
-I bring it back in the fold on special occasions, with good results, and I have a hunch that my low carb diet helps me manage the G)
+- Gluten.
+I’ve testing removing this on and off over the past 4 years and am clear that I generally do better without it.
+I bring it back in the fold on special occasions, with good results, and I have a hunch that a low carb diet helps me manage the occasional high quality gluten feast.

-- Mid / High Mercury Fish (tuna, mackerel – heavy metal stay in your body forever and removing them through chelation is a pain)
+- Mid / High Mercury Fish.
+Large fish like tuna, mackerel.
+Heavy metals stay in your body indefinitely and removing them through chelation is a pain.

 - Processed Foods.
 Generally speaking, there are almost always nasties hidden in here.

 - Don’t sweat hunger.
 A 3 day fast is a good way to get on terms with this feeling.
-It’s really not a bad one to master, and I don’t want / mean to sound like a sadist.
+It’s really not a bad skill to master, and I don’t want / mean to sound like a sadist.
 Hunger pangs pass quickly and I don’t find them to be a big deal.

 - A fatted coffee (above) can help you feel like you’ve eaten while tricking your body to think it’s in a fasted state

 - Counter point #1: Humans are almost certainly better designed to fast at night than the morning.
 Moving your metabolic clock off your circadian clock is generally a bad idea.
 That said, evening fasting is much harder to do socially, so I think a AM fast is better than nothing — anything that limits your digestive period is probably a good move.